groverkaushal/Varying_kmer_effect_in_denovo_assembly/README.md

 ### Results

-The results from this study, including quality assessment grpahs and assembly outputs, are generated in the plots directory.
-We infer from the plots that kmer length of 87 had the most complete assembly for the given dataset.
+The results from this study, including quality assessment graphs and assembly outputs, are generated in the plots directory.
+For inference we consider the N50 and L50 statistics first.
+We then check for the total bases and the busco scores to access the completeness of the assembly.
+We use other statistics like N90, Max Length, Avg Length to confirm the assembly quality.
+We infer from the plots that kmer length of 95 had the most complete assembly for the given dataset.

 ---